Quote-request guide

 The business already has public starting prices, minimums, plan ranges, or package descriptions.

-Answer from the approved page and explain what can change the final price.
-Route uncertain cases to the team.
+Answer from the approved page or live source, explain what can change the final price, and make clear that custom cases need review.

 Product or ecommerce quote